scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

   JsonWriterInstances.stringWriter

 Json.toJson("A string")
-// <console>:23: error: ambiguous implicit values:
-//  both value stringWriter in object JsonWriterInstances of type => JsonWriter[String]
-//  and value writer1 of type => JsonWriter[String]
-//  match expected type JsonWriter[String]
-//          Json.toJson("A string")
-//                     ^
 ```

 The precise rules of implicit resolution are more complex than this,
-but the complexity is largely irrelevant for this book[^implicit-search].
+but the complexity is largely irrelevant for day-to-day use[^implicit-search].
 For our purposes, we can package type class instances in roughly four ways:

 1. by placing them in an object such as `JsonWriterInstances`;